What is GPA : Importance & How to Calculate GPA

 What is GPA?

-Simply put, GPA, or Grade Point Average, is a numerical representation of your academic performance in the US.
+Simply put, GPA stands for Grade Point Average, that is a numerical representation of your academic performance in the US.
 It condenses your grades across various courses into a single score, making it easier for universities to compare applicants.
 A strong GPA demonstrates your academic ability and commitment, increasing your chances of admission.

 Understanding it further, here is how the system works.
 When you enrol in a college (graduate or postgraduate level or even a school), you must select various subjects with designated credits.
 Unlike India, the American Education System denotes credits to each subject taken calculated based on stipulated hours required to complete it.
 You can read about the credit hours system to further understand it.